Universidad Autónoma de Madrid (UAM), Madrid, Spain

 «Sapienza» University of Rome (Italy)

 Giuseppina D’Alessandro graduated in December 2004 in Biotechnology at “Federico II” University of Naples.
 In 2008 she took a Specialization in Pharmacological Research at “Mario Negri” Institute in Milan focusing her attention on endogenous metabolism alterations in ALS models.
 In 2012 she took a PhD in Neurophysiology at “Sapienza” University of Rome studying Glioblastoma and its effect on tumor brain microenvironment and this is still her main research activity.
 In 2011 and 2015 she was research collaborator at Institute of Neurosciences for Hospitalization and Scientific Research (Neuromed) in Pozzilli (Isernia).
-From October 2020 she has got a position as Assistant Professor in tenure track (RTD-B) in Physiology at the Sapienza University.
+Since October 2020 she has got a position as Assistant Professor in tenure track (RTD-B) in Physiology at the Sapienza University.

 SISSA, University of Trieste (Italy)